-- 710 Our study shows that geochemical differences in soils that are the result of soil formation from varying parent material (mafic, felsic and mixed sedimentary rocks) in the parent material of tropical soils continue to influence the microbial activity, SOC stocks and C turnover even after many millennia of weathering and almost complete pedogenic alteration of the parent material.
-The chemistry of the soil solution, namely soil fertility, and the availability of P and N for microbial decomposers together with C quality were identified as the most important variables explaining patterns of heterotrophic respiration under idealized - well-aerated topsoil conditions.
-C stabilization mechanisms, namely including the presence or absence of pedogenic oxides between our geochemical regions were identified as indirect controls to explain variation in soil respiration through their effect on soil aggregation and as potential energetic barriers that decomposers are forced to overcome.
-Patterns of ΔC with soil depth were largely driven by the presence or absence of fossil organic carbon of low quality, inherited from parent material.
-Under idealized well-aerated topsoil conditions, these fossil C sources became available as nutrient sources to microbial - 720 decomposers, especially in the absence of better alternative energy and nutrient sources.
-Furthermore, our analyses revealed that soil respirationSPR can be driven in parallel by contrasting processes, limiting microbial activity and slowing down C cycling.
-C in soil of the studied mixed sediment region wasis low in quality, resulting in low specific respirationSPR, slower C cycling and high SOC stocks.

-C in soil of the mafic region is low in accessibility due to its stabilization with minerals, also leading to low specific respiration SPR and high SOC stocks in subsoil.
-Thus, while the geochemistry differs drastically between soils in those two systems, both show, compared to the felsic region, low specific respiration SPR for entirely different reasons.
+Our study shows that geochemical differences in the parent material of tropical soils continue to influence the microbial activity, SOC stocks and C turnover even after many millennia of weathering and almost complete pedogenetic alteration of the parent material.
+The chemistry of the soil solution, namely soil fertility, and the availability of P and N for microbial decomposers together with C quality were identified as the most important variables explaining patterns of heterotrophic respiration under idealized well-aerated topsoil conditions.
+C stabilization mechanisms, namely the presence or absence of pedogenic oxides between our geochemical regions were identified as indirect controls to explain variation in soil respiration through their effect on soil aggregation.
+Patterns of Δ^{14} C with soil depth were largely driven by the presence or absence of fossil organic carbon of low quality, inherited from parent material.
+Under idealized well-aerated topsoil conditions, these fossil C sources became available as nutrient sources to microbial decomposers, especially in the absence of better alternative energy and nutrient sources.
+Furthermore, our analyses revealed that SPR can be driven in parallel by contrasting processes, limiting microbial activity and slowing down C cycling.
+C in soil of the studied mixed sediment region is low in quality, resulting in low SPR, slower C cycling and high SOC stocks.
+C in soil of the mafic region is low in accessibility due to its stabilization with minerals, also leading to low SPR and high SOC stocks.
+Thus, while the geochemistry differs drastically between soils in those two systems, both show, compared to the felsic region, low SPR for entirely different reasons.
 While the impact of geochemistry on C dynamics was clearly distinct between the studied soils, topography only played a secondary role in these densely vegetated tropical forest systems.
-Hydrological features such as water saturation in valleys

-- 730 partially likely contributed to-inhibited microbial activity in situthe field, leaving labile C sources available for decomposition under the idealized laboratory conditions of our experiment.
-Erosional processes rejuvenateing soils and landscapes at geological timescales, but, however, did not account for significant differences in C cycling across our study sites geochemical regions due to the surfacing of fossil organic carbon, but did not act at timescales to create topography dependent differences in C cycling.
-We conclude from our findings that geochemistry, parent material and its - 735 lasting role on pedogenesis are key factors to consider to improve our understanding of C release from tropical forest soils.

-Improving the spatial representation of C dynamics at larger spatial scales using the variables and controls identified in this study could potentially be an important improvement for predicting and modeling future C turnover and the representation\of in tropical forest soils in land surface models.
+Hydrological features such as water saturation in valleys likely contributed to inhibiting microbial activity in the field, leaving labile C sources available for decomposition under the idealized laboratory conditions of our experiment.
+Erosional processes rejuvenate soils and landscapes at geological timescales, but, however, did not account for significant differences in C cycling across our study sites.
+We conclude from our findings that geochemistry, parent material and its lasting role on pedogenesis are key factors to consider to improve our understanding of C release from tropical forest soils.
+Improving the spatial representation of C dynamics at larger spatial scales using the variables and controls identified in this study could potentially be an important improvement for predicting future C turnover and the representation of tropical forest soils in land surface models.

-740 6.
-Appendices
+6. Appendices